austindriggs/homelab/driggs-kiosk/README.md

 ## OPERATING SYSTEM

 Diet Pi OS is a lighter version of the Raspberry Pi OS that enables my limited Raspberry Pi Zero 2W to run significalty faster.

+I changed the following lines in the [dietpi.txt](dietpi.txt) config.